 We distinguish the software implementation of P4 (BMV2) and the hardware implementation (NetFPGA) due to significant differences in deployment and development.
 We present benchmarks for the existing software solutions as well as for our hardware implementation.
-As the objective of this thesis was to demonstrate the high speed capabilities of NAT64 in hardware, no benchmarks were performed on the P4 software implementation.
+As the objective of this thesis is to demonstrate the high speed capabilities of NAT64 in hardware, no benchmarks were performed on the P4 software implementation.

-4.1 P4 based implementations
+4.1 P4 Based Implementations

 We successfully implemented P4 code to realise NAT64 [52].
-It contains parsers for all related protocols (IPv6, IPv4, UDP, TCP, ICMP, ICMP6, NDP, ARP), supports EAMT as defined by RFC7757 [3] and is feature equivalent to the two compared software solutions tayga [31] and jool [33].
+It contains parsers for all related protocols (IPv6, IPv4, UDP, TCP, ICMP, ICMP6, NDP, ARP), supports EAMT as defined by RFC7757 [3], and is feature equivalent to the two compared software solutions Tayga [29] and Jool [31].
 Due to limitations in the P4 environment of the NetFPGA environment, the BMV2 implementation is more feature rich.